Broad-Leaved Panic Grass, Broadleaf Rosette Grass

 The above distribution map for Dichanthelium latifolium is from Plants of the World Online.
 Ares in green is where the species is native and purple where it has been introduced (Republic of the Union of Myanmar).
 The distribution map on the USDA Plants Database is the same for North America.

 There is a swampy area in the southeast corner of my farm in Windsor, Missouri where this species has run rampant.
 When I first moved back here to the family farm in 2013, the Impatiens capensis (Jewel Weed) was king of the swamp.
 Not any more… The area is a swamp partly because the Farrington Park Lake has a drain in the area.
 To give a little more history, which may not matter to you, the Rock Island Railroad used to run along the south boundary of the farm.
 The railroad uses soil along where they need to buildup the “road bed” for the tracks which is what partly happened with the southeast corner of the farm.
 Back in the steam locomotive days, Rock Island Railroad dug a lake on the other side of the tracks for water for the steam locomotives.
 One steam was replaced by diesel engines, the railroad donated the lake and surrounding land to the city of Windsor for a park.
 The Rock Island Railroad is now part of the Katy Trail.
 Anyway, there is a drain under the trail that drains in a low spot that was dug by the railroad to buildup the tracks.
 This corner of the farm is low anyway and there is always water standing between the fence and trail right-of-way.
-Despite it being a mosquito haven and Japanese Honeysuckle have taken over the fences, there is also an abundant amount of other insects and birds.
+Despite it being a mosquito haven, the Japanese Honeysuckle has taken over the fences.
+There is also an abundant amount of other insects and birds.
 I have been there in the past and there were MANY Hummingbirds.

 The first and second photos were taken on July 25 (2019) and it took a while to figure out what in the heck it was.
 At that stage, or any other for that matter, you wouldn’t think it was a type of grass.
 I thought it could be a species Tradescantia (Spiderwort) or maybe a species of Persicaria (Smartweed/Knotweed).
 The leaves didn’t actually match any species of either two and there were no flowers to look up.
 Finally, I sent photos to a horticulturalist who maintains the Midwest Weeds and Wildflowers website from Mississippi State University (Springfield, MO).
 Although she doesn’t have them on her site, she told me they were Dichanthelium latifolium.
 I looked them up online and she was correct.